 Day 1, Feb 28: Only 14k but insanely hard.
 Woke up before dawn but more or less awake all day.
 Up and down a million mountains.
 Old man blasting nips.
 Sunglasses and headlamp broke.
 Camp: Har Shlomo

-Once we started hiking, my tiredness and frustration with how confused everything was vanished.
-The desert landscape was incredible - jagged red and brown mountains, everywhere and no more signs of life than if it were Mars or the moon.
-I soon discovered the large group we'd joined was organized by a couple whose son had died in a military helicopter accident, and it was dedicated to remembering lost family members.
+Once we started hiking, my tiredness - and frustration with all the logistical confusion - vanished.
+The desert landscape was incredible - jagged red and brown mountains everywhere, and no more signs of life than if it were Mars or the moon.
+I soon discovered the large group we'd joined was organized by a couple whose son had died in a military training accident, and it was dedicated to remembering lost family members.
 There were stops for talks and reflections by different people, some of which I had translators for - interesting things about geology and history, for the most part.

-There was a group discussion session in the middle of the day; luckily there was an English-language group.
+There was a group discussion session in the middle of the day, another perk of the organized hike; luckily there was an English-language group.
 The topic was various aspects of the kibbutz movement which I've forgotten, but it was good conversation.

 The view from the beginning of the hike, out onto the Gulf of Eilat/Aqaba

 The initial climb up from the seashore was harsh, but everyone was fresh and ready for it, and

 the weather was perfect - early March in the Negev boasts perfect daytime temperatures, although

 Israelites crossing the wilderness in the Eilat Mountains.
 If an exodus from Egypt actually happened in

 history (which it almost certainly didn't), this stretch of land might not have been too far off the route